 Before starting to help in school, volunteers should complete the Volunteer Agreement(Appendix 1), which sets out the school's expectations of volunteers and asks volunteers to confirm they have received a copy of this policy.
-The academy will seek DBS clearance for any regular volunteers before they come into school to protect the staff and children.
+The academy will carry out full safer recruitment checks for all volunteers before they start volunteering in school, to protect the staff and children.